-Figure 5-2 Anatomy of the Lens Mount
+Figure 5-2 Lens Mount Components

 An anamorphic lens (1.25x) can be installed into the optional auxiliary lens mount, then swung into place in front of the primary lens to widen a "squeezed" image into a properly proportioned "scope" anamorphic cinema display.
 It is typically used in theatres having side masks that are retracted for "scope" images, or in theatres having fixed side masking but a very short throw ratio.